 top of page

-We looking forward to welcoming you to MATTS!
+We look forward to welcoming you to MATTS!

 LOCATION

-All our classes from November 2024 are at our new venue, the Quaker Meeting House at 1a Bourne Street, Wilmslow, SK9 5HD (next to the Wilmslow Guild - the brown door in the brick building in this photo).
-Please find a parking space in the street either in Bourne Street or on neighbouring roads and not in the Guild car park.
-The QMH is 0.8 miles from the railway station and 0.5 miles from the town centre.
+Most of our classes are at the Quaker Meeting House at 1a Bourne Street, Wilmslow, SK9 5HD (next to the Wilmslow Guild - the brown door in the brick building in the centre of this photo).
+We are 0.8 miles from the railway station and 0.5 miles from the town centre.

 There is more information about our venue on the "Find Us" page and some photos on the "Teaching Space" page.